vitaliy-sushko/data-snapshots-storage/README.md

 1. JDK 1.8
 1. Docker

-How to build and run
+How to build and run application
 ==============

 It is assumed that ass command will be run from project directory.